flammie/flammie.github.io/duolingo.markdown

 Duolingo is a for-profit company which is problematic from few aspects.
 It has to prioritise customer retention over effective learning.
-It has to sell *duolingo plus* and push ads.
+It has to sell *~~duolingo plus~~ Super Duolingo* and push ads.
+If you don't pay, your studying will literally be interrupted by a voice that says "people who pay are five times more likely to finish their courses", how's that for putting money before the "noble cause" of teaching people languages, literally making it worse for free users on purpose.

 Also one of the more problematic things which I have not thoroughly researched but heard third hand information of of is, the courses are made by *volunteers*, who may not receive much of duolingo's profits at all and may not have any understanding of language teaching / pedagogy, and this is quite apparent in some courses (admittedly most bad courses are marked *beta*).
 By the way if you know what kind of deal Duolingo has with course admins I would be interested to know some details.

 ## Howto: use duolingo effectively